Thinking of cramming for your Certified Management Accountant (CMA) exam? Think again.

 CMA Exam Pass Rates before the 2020 CMA Exam Changes

-Prior to the changes made to the CMA in 2020, CMA pass rates were well under the 50% rate we see today.
+Prior to the changes to the CMA exam in 2020, CMA pass rates were well under the 50% rate we see today.
 Since the content specification outline was missing key details needed for test takers to adequately prepare, it was difficult to know what to study.

 For this reason, the pass rate for Part 1 of the CMA exam remained around 35% for several years leading up to 2020.
 The part 2 pass rate was 45%, which remains the same today.